andybe/traefiklands/03_minimal_traefik_proxy/README.md

 This is the absolute minimum for traefik.

-No application yet routed, but we can enjoy the dashboard directly.
+No application yet routed, but we can enjoy the dashboard directly:

-for example

 http://traefiklands.rocks